twpark/csc3220syl/docs/grading.md

 ## Lab Assignments

 This class gives majority of its focus on lab activities, supposed to be done individually, outside class.
-Lab assignments will be introduced in class, and due on a day before the next class.
+Lab assignments are due on Friday.

+For lab activities, tutorial videos with online resources will be provided, so that you can follow the instructions at your pace.
+As well, Slack community/instructor assist is available, so consider taking its full advantage.

 Hands-ons in class will be provided in a limited extent, due to skill disparities between students and time utilization's sake.

-Tutorial videos with online resources will be provided, so that you can follow the instructions at your pace.
-As well, Slack community/instructor assist is available, so consider taking its full advantage.

 # Assignment Policies